zjg540066169/AuxSurvey/README.md

 BART_1 = auxsurvey("Y1~ Z1 + Z2 + Z3 + auX_3 + logit_true_pi",  auxiliary = NULL, samples = samples, population = population, subset = "Z1 == 1 & Z2 == 1 & Z3 == 0", method = "BART", levels = 0.95,  HPD_interval = T)
 ```

-## Attribution

-This package includes code derived from the [BART3](https://github.com/rsparapa/bnptools/tree/master) package, originally developed by Rodney Sparapani.

-The original source code, licensed under the [GNU General Public License version 2 (GPL-2)](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html), has been modified as follows:
-- We include part of the C++ code in BART3, primarily about functions about `wbart` and `cpwart`.
-We also modify some files to make sure our package can be successfully compiled.
-- Modifications were made by Jungang Zou, 2024.

-### Licensing

-- The original BART3 package is licensed under the GNU General Public License version 2 (GPL-2).
-- This package, as a derived work, is also licensed under the GNU General Public License version 2 (GPL-2) to comply with the licensing terms.

-For more details, please see the `LICENSE` file included in this repository.

 ---

 ## Contact